-WASHINGTON, DC: On July 9, Congressman Andy Harris, M.D.
-(MD-01) made the following statement regarding President Trump’s declaration of a national emergency to protect border security and facilitate funding of the border wall:
+WASHINGTON, DC: Congressman Andy Harris, M.D.
+(MD-01) made the following statement on President Trump’s declaration of a national emergency to protect border security and facilitate funding of the border wall:

-WASHINGTON, DC: On June 18, Congressman Andy Harris, M.D.
-(MD-01) released the following statement regarding the catch-and-release immigration policy and the holding of individuals seeking asylum in the United States:
+WASHINGTON, DC: Congressman Andy Harris, M.D.
+(MD-01) made the following statement about the Consolidated Appropriations Act of 2019:

 In The News

 WORCESTER CO., Md. - Delmarva honored the fallen with dozens of ceremonies on Memorial Day from Dover to Exmore.

 Hundreds gathered at the Worcester County Veterans Memorial Monday morning to honor those who made the ultimate sacrifice with an emotional ceremony.